jrobertojunior/udp-reliability/README.md

 ## What is

-> This project was made to Communication Infrastructure course, Center of Informatics - Federal University of Pernambuco.
+> This project was made tot the Communication Infrastructure course, at Center of Informatics - Federal University of Pernambuco.

 The main purpose of this project is to establish a client-server communication using UDP (User Datagram Protocol) while guaranteeing **reliability**.
 To test this reliability, a file transfer operation was implemented.

-Another feature is the implementation of a simple DNS server.
+Another feature is the implementation of a simple **DNS server**.
 Initially, the client doesn't know the server address.
-Only after requesting the DNS-server, the client reaches the server to start communication.
+Only after requesting the DNS-server, the client can reach the server to start communication.

 This project is fully implemented in **Python 3.7** and `socket` library.
 The files were separated into four modules: